MishaTavera/cse15l-lab-reports/Lab1Report.md

  ![Image](cdd.png)

    As indicated by the prompt, here I am beginning in the `~/lecture1/messages` directory.
 If I only input the command `cd` followed by no argument I am returned to the home directory.
 This command alone followed by no argument will return us to the home directory no matter the directory we are currently working in.
-We can once again confirm that we are in the home directory as we look at the changed prompt where the `~` indicates as such.
+We can once again confirm that we were successful as we look at the changed prompt where the `~` indicates our return to the home directory.

 ![Image](cdpathfilee.png)